luisg1119/Guerrero-Luis-Portfolio/README.md

 ## [Other](https://github.com/luisg1119/Guerrero-Luis-Portfolio/tree/master/Other)

 In the 'Other' folder, I have non-Web/Java code snippets where I play around with different languages to expand my personal understanding of programming.

+Current tech stack used here:
  * Perl